tango-io/ruby-reference/Standard-Types.md

 Unlike other programming languages where you have to manage conversion Ruby does it automatically.

-Ruby includes support for rational and complex numbers but doesn’t have a literal syntax for representing rational and complex numbers.
+Ruby includes support for rational and complex numbers but it doesn’t have a literal syntax for representing rational and complex numbers.
 Instead, you create them.

 ```
 Rational(1, 4) + Rational(1, 4) # => (1/2)

 Complex(1, 2) + Complex(1, 4)   # => (2+6i)
 ```

 ## Strings
 Ruby strings are simply sequences of characters.
 Strings are often created using string literals—sequences of characters between delimiters. `''` , `""`.
 Technically, Ruby does not have a class for characters—characters are simply strings of length one.

 ## Ranges
 Ranges occur everywhere: January to December, 0 to 9, a to z.

 `(1..10).to_a # => [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`